How can I sign up?

 Again each group will vary but at least an hour and a half.

-How will Community Groups be comprised and put together?
+How will Small Groups be comprised and put together?

-Who determines who is in a Community Groups?
+Who determines who is in a Small Groups?

 You do.
 The makeup of a Community Group is largely decided by those who wish to join.
 However some groups may target a particular demographic and therefore are not suitable for everyone.

-Read this extended article on Community Groups if you want to study this topic further.
+Read this extended article on Small Groups if you want to study this topic further.